Naccio/CloudsJS/README.md

 const clouds = new Clouds(canvas);
 ```

-To create a cloud you can call the `add` method exposed by the instance.
+To add a cloud to the canvas managed by the instance, you can call the `add` method exposed by it.
 This works as the `createCloud` function, meaning that it needs position, dimensions, granularity and color, but, in addition, it also needs a **speed**, expressed in **pixels per second**.

 In the followng example, a cloud is created off-screen, so when the animation is run, it will enter from the left and move across the screen towards the right.
 Once the cloud exits the screen, it will **loop back on the opposite side**.